-Source: Federal Government, Reply to parliamentary question by The Left, 19/18201, 19 March 2020, 29-37.
+Source: Federal Government, Reply to parliamentary question by The Left, 20/890, 2 March 2022, 20, 27.

-The above statistics show that in the overwhelming majority of cases, the reasons for the failure of deportations can be found at the level of local authorities, although it is not clear which exact circumstances led to the cancellation of deportation measures in such cases.
-The Federal Government has no information on the number of cases in which persons to be deported were responsible for the cancellations (e.g. by absconding) and there are numerous other possible reasons for the cancellation of deportation attempts (such as medical reasons, organisational problems etc.).
-It is also likely that persons can simply not be found on the date of the scheduled deportations, due to them staying at another place rather than because they are deliberately avoiding to be arrested.
-Nevertheless, despite the lack of empirical evidence, the comparatively high number of cancellations of deportation attempts is usually associated with the absconding of the persons concerned.
+The above statistics show that in the overwhelming majority of cases, the reasons for the failure of removals can be found at the level of local authorities, although it is not clear which exact circumstances led to the cancellation of removal measures in such cases.
+The Federal Government has no information on the number of cases in which persons to be deported were responsible for the cancellations (e.g. by absconding) and there are numerous other possible reasons for the cancellation of removal attempts (such as medical reasons, organisational problems etc.).
+It is also likely that persons can simply not be found on the date of the scheduled removals, due to them staying at another place rather than because they are deliberately avoiding to be arrested.
+Nevertheless, despite the lack of empirical evidence, the comparatively high number of cancellations of removal attempts is usually associated with the absconding of the persons concerned.

-Against this background of an alleged "enforcement deficit", requests for a more frequent use of detention pending deportation were introduced into the political debate, subsequently resulting in a new legislation which came into force in August 2019 through the Second Act for an improved enforcement of the obligation to leave the country (Zweites Gesetz zur besseren Durchsetzung der Ausreisepflicht, also known as the "Orderly Return Act"/Geordnete-Rückkehr-Gesetz).
+In 2019, requests for a more frequent use of detention pending removal in the political debate resulted in new legislation which came into force in August 2019 through the Second Act for an improved enforcement of the obligation to leave the country (Zweites Gesetz zur besseren Durchsetzung der Ausreisepflicht, also known as the "Orderly Return Act"/Geordnete-Rückkehr-Gesetz).
 As far as arrest and detention of persons to be deported are concerned, this Act introduced the following changes: